oconnor663/keybase_validator/design.md

 The following items will be cached in raw tables, which should never need to be
 modified:

-- Merkle roots, indexed by their seqno.
+- Merkle root sigs, indexed by their seqno.
 - Merkle interior nodes, indexed by their hash.
 - User sigchain links, indexed by their UID and seqno.
 - User PGP keys, indexed by their derived KID and `full_hash`.